AlAloul/TiMultitouch/documentation/index.md

 ## Reference

 You can enable multitouch for any window or view.
-First of all, set the 'multitouch' property to the view to true (see example below).
+First of all, set the 'multitouch' property of the view to true (see example below).
 Then add listeners to the standard touchstart/touchmove/touchend/touchcancel events.
 These events will include a new property named "points".